|718 (VIP seats)|

 The plan was to eventually complete a ring of double-tiered stands with corners being filled with infrastructure, just like space underneath the seating.
 Among other hotel, shopping mall and offices were planned.
 This however was done only partly in the north and north-western parts.
 Last chance for finishing the works started in 1998 was the Euro 2012 bid by Croatia and Hungary.
 However, due to Poland and Ukraine being chosen as hosts, the plan was abandoned.

 In 2008 competition for a new 50,000 stadium in Kajzerica district was announced.
 The winning concept may had been unique, but was never implemented, leaving Maksimir as Zagreb’s prime sporting venue.
 For that reason in 2011 a major facelift was carried out.
 All seats were changed, athletics track covered in blue artificial turf.
 This colour also appeared on the remains of old stands inside the bowl and on buildings that were left unfinished for decades in the north-western part.
+Following the earthquake of March 22, 2020, the entire east stand was decommissioned, reducing the stadium's capacity to less than 25,000 spectators.

 The hosts, as signs on seats state from 2011, are Dinamo Zagreb.
 Their satellite club Lokomotiva also play here from 2009 on.
 Though not by name, Maksimir is effectively the national stadium of Croatia and boasts an impressive record – the side lost no game for 16 years, a streak ended by England scoring 4 goals in 2008.
 Maksimir was also a Euro 1976 venue (then as part of Yugoslavia) and main venue for 1978 Universiade.